 Requests for room changes/transfers may be granted depending on availability.
 No room changes/transfers will be permitted where there are outstanding debts owed.

 A fee of £25 must be paid prior to any change/transfer being authorised, this fee may be waived by the accommodation officer where there are pressing medical/social circumstances.

 If you make an unauthorised room change, you will be required to move back to your allocated room, and charged accordingly if cleaning is required.

 For operational reasons, we may require some residents to transfer to alternative accommodation (e.g. if only a few residents remain in a flat).
 In such circumstances, you will be given at least 4 weeks’ notice in writing.

 Termination of/Release from Your Agreement

 If you are leaving University permanently (i.e. withdrawing from your course), you need to complete an Application to Early Depart form online and submit along with a letter of release/withdrawal from your faculty office.
-Once both of these are received you will be approved for release and liable to pay an administrative charge for cancellation of your agreement equivalent to 4 weeks’ residential fees.
+Once both of these are received you will be approved for release and asked to clear your room and return your room keys and Residential ID.
+Once these are received your early departure will be processed and you will be required to pay any outstanding fees including an administrative charge for cancellation of your agreement equivalent to 4 weeks’ residential fees.

 Release from an accommodation contract will only be granted on these grounds.
 In extraordinary cases where we find there is extreme/extenuating circumstances (definition of which is at the discretion of Residential Services) you may be granted early departure.
 In most cases you will be required to honour your full license agreement.